Wondrous Waterfalls

-Hike through the scenic Great Smoky Mountains to see its breathtaking waterfalls
+Hike through the Great Smoky Mountains to see breathtaking waterfalls

 Home base is Gatlinburg.
 From there, you can hike trails lined with lustrous vegetation to spectacular waterfalls.
-We recommend booking an overnight stay in Gatlinburg so you can fully enjoy the experience.
+Book an overnight stay in Gatlinburg so you can fully enjoy the experience.
+Further down, paid subscribers can read about waterfalls a little further away that are worth a hike.

-We’ve chosen Baymont by Wyndham Gatlinburg as the starting point to all trails for the purposes of providing distance estimates, but Gatlinburg offers plenty of other accommodations.
-Learn more at gatlinburg.com/places-to-stay/hotels-and-motels.
+We’ve chosen Baymont by Wyndham Gatlinburg as the starting point to all trails for the purpose of providing distance estimates, but Gatlinburg offers plenty of other accommodations.
+Discover where at gatlinburg.com/places-to-stay/hotels-and-motels.

 The Baymont by Wyndham Gatlinburg is situated on the west prong of the Little Pigeon River.
 Rooms on that side of the hotel include balconies so you can enjoy the relaxing sounds and view of the water as it trickles by.